Bagh-e Golbon

-Bagh-e Golbon (باغ گلبن, also Romanized as Bāgh-e Golbon) is a village in Estarabad-e Jonubi Rural District, in the Central District of Gorgan County, Golestan Province, Iran.
-At the 2006 census, its population was 924, in 226 families.
-In 2016, its population was 892, in 275 households.
+Bagh-e Golbon (باغ گلبن) (Note: Also romanized as Bāgh-e Golbon) is a village in Estarabad-e Jonubi Rural District of the Central District in Gorgan County, Golestan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 924 in 226 households.
+The following census in 2011 counted 972 people in 276 households.
+The 2016 census measured the population of the village as 892 people in 275 households.